 Unflinching, outspoken, and deeply empathetic, NPR’s “Code Switch” has only grown in popularity as audiences search for more nuanced conversations about race.
 What started as a blog and evolved into a podcast in 2016, “Code Switch” faces the uncomfortable head-on to talk about relevant racial issues.
 Through their warm humor, thoughtful discussions, and incredible journalistic prowess, they have become one of the most important (and popular) podcasts today.

-With over 330 episodes, “Code Switch” has shown that it is here to stay.
+With over 350 episodes, “Code Switch” has shown that it is here to stay.
 Episodes are typically just 35 minutes long, but they have been known to reach the 50-minute mark on occasion.
-With a rotating cast of journalists of color including Gene Demby and Karen Grigsby Bates, each episode dives into new territory, whether it be music, food, television, community, overcoming trauma, systemic violence, or moral panic over Critical Race Theory.
+With a rotating cast of journalists of color including Gene Demby, Karen Grigsby Bates, and the newest co-host Lori Lizarraga, each episode dives into new territory – whether it’s music, food, television, community, overcoming trauma, systemic violence, or panic over Critical Race Theory.

 See for yourself why “Code Switch” has earned nothing but praise.
 The show has an all-encompassing warmth around it, making it feel like each episode is an intimate conversation despite its thousands upon thousands of listeners, but it does not shy away from directness.
 Be sure to check out this NPR classic to be a part of the narrative.